 After you model learning for your students, take some time to practice with them.
 Have a few students come up to the board and try a math problem.
 Or write a paragraph together on chart paper.
 Think of this guided practice as a series of rehearsals before the final performance.

 Check in often to make sure students are with you.
-A simple thumbs up, a sticky note check-in, or a desktop flip chart are a few of the ideas you can use to see who’s good to go, who’s almost there and who needs some one-on-one.
+A simple thumbs up, a sticky note check-in, or a desktop flip chart are a few of the ways you can check for understanding.
+See who’s good to go, who’s almost there and who needs some one-on-one.